tienneolab/Guideline_Twilio_JS_Client/README.md

 - Open the index.html file via browser and enjoy :skull:

 ## Notice
-- With trials account you just can dial to a verified number. ['Verified Caller IDs'](https://www.twilio.com/console/phone-numbers/verified)
+- With trials account you just can dial to a verified number ['Verified Caller IDs'](https://www.twilio.com/console/phone-numbers/verified)
 - In the TwiML XML file you can include the values of HTTP parameters (Example: {{From}} - {{To}})

 ## Contributor